viyadb/website/docs/clustering.md

 Google      4                  12
 ```

-## Next steps
+## Work in progress

-This is just the beginning, and most functionality like cluster management and monitoring is still missing.
+This is just the beginning, and most functionality like cluster management and monitoring is still missing,
+but we're working on it.